 Each 529 Plan has a Designated Beneficiary (the future student) and an Account Owner.
 The account owner may be a parent or another person and typically is the principal contributor to the program.
-The account owner is also entitled to choose (as well as change) the designated beneficiary.
+The account owner is also entitled to choose (and change) the designated beneficiary.

 Neither the account owner nor beneficiary may direct investments.
-Still, the state may allow the owner to select a type of investment fund (e.g., fixed income securities), change the investment annually as well as when the beneficiary is changed.
-The account owner decides who gets the funds (can pick and change the beneficiary) and is legally allowed to withdraw funds at any time, subject to tax and penalties (more about this below).
+Still, the state may allow the owner to select a type of investment fund (e.g., fixed-income securities) and change the investment annually as well as when the beneficiary is changed.
+The account owner decides who gets the funds (can pick and change the beneficiary) and is legally allowed to withdraw funds at any time, subject to tax and penalties (more about this topic below).

-Unlike some of the other tax-favored higher education programs such as the American Opportunity and Lifetime Learning Tax Credits, federal tax law doesn’t limit the benefit only to tuition.
-Room, board, lab fees, books, and supplies can be purchased with funds from your 529 Savings Account as well.
-However, individual state programs could have a more narrow definition, so be sure to check with your particular state.
+Unlike other tax-favored higher education programs such as the American Opportunity and Lifetime Learning Tax Credits, federal tax law doesn’t limit the benefit only to tuition.
+Room, board, lab fees, books, and supplies can be purchased with funds from your 529 Savings Account.
+However, individual state programs could have a more narrow definition, so check with your particular state.

 Distributions from 529 plans are tax-free as long as they are used to pay qualified higher-education expenses for a designated beneficiary.
-Distributions are tax-free even if the student is claiming the American Opportunity Credit, Lifetime Learning Credit, or tax-free treatment for a Section 530 Coverdell distribution–provided the programs aren’t covering the same specific expenses.
+Distributions are tax-free even if the student claims the American Opportunity Credit, Lifetime Learning Credit, or tax-free treatment for a Section 530 Coverdell distribution – provided the programs aren’t covering the same specific expenses.
 Qualified expenses include tuition, required fees, books, supplies, equipment, and special needs services.
-For someone who is at least a half-time student, room and board also qualify.
+Room and board also qualify for someone who is at least a half-time student.
 Also, starting in 2018, “qualified higher education expenses” include up to $10,000 in annual expenses for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.